RyanBram/RPGMDynamicActions/DynamicMotion/PluginParameter.md

-## DynamicMotion plug-in parameter list [RPG Maker MV plug-in]
+## Plug-in Parameter list
 This page is part of the description of the Dynamic Motion plug-in .

-I will summarize the plug-in parameters.
+We will summarize the plug-in parameters.
 Since there are a lot of them, it may be better to refer to them as needed rather than forcibly reading them all at once.

-In addition, everything included under "Template parameters" here is the same as the description made in the memo column.
+In addition, everything included under "Template parameters" here is the same as the description made in the note tag.
 For example, in the case of "wait", the description is as follows.
 Please use the alphabet to specify.
 ```
 <D-Motion>